Reeseville Ridge Nursery

 Amelanchier stolonifera Native Running Serviceberry

 The lowest growing of our species, forming large colonies in open sun.
 Blue green foliage and very tasty blue fruit borne abundantly.
 Fall color yellow, small white flowers.
 5'.
-Zone 3. pots 3.00 June
+Zone 3. pots 3.00 Fall

 Amorpha canescens Native Leadplant